fluxcd/source-controller/docs/spec/v1beta2/ocirepositories.md

   key2.pub: <BASE64>
 ```

-Note that the keys must have the `.pub` extension for Flux to make user of them.
+Note that the keys must have the `.pub` extension for Flux to make use of them.

 #### Keyless verification